 In the case of MdDS, there is an inability to properly integrate these receptors into the balance system, along with problems in the cerebellum (cerebellum) that normally helps to adapt the reflexes.
 In order for our eyes to focus on our surroundings when we move our heads, cooperation between the balance and visual systems is essential.
 When the alignment of the vestibulo-ocular reflex is not working properly in MdDS, the sensation of movement occurs.
 Restoring proper alignment of this reflex is key to resolving the condition.

-Research shows that it is possible to teach the body to readapt, which can alleviate the symptoms of MdDS.
-A 2014 study entitled "Readaptation of the vestibulo-ocular reflex relieves the Mal de Débarquement syndrome" proposed a treatment method that focused on correcting the maladaptation of the vestibulo-ocular reflex in MdDS.
-The treatment involved the use of a special visual stimulation called optokinetic stimuli (OKN) along with movements of the head in the direction the patient perceived they were moving.
-The aim was to help the body re-adapt the reflex correctly and reduce the perception of their own movement.
-Of the 24 participants in the study, 17 (70%) became symptom-free after the treatment and remained so for up to four months afterwards.
-We use this particular treatment in the clinic, along with other therapies.
+Research shows that it is possible to retrain the body to adapt, which can alleviate the symptoms of MdDS.
+A 2014 study titled “Readaptation of the vestibulo-ocular reflex relieves the Mal de Débarquement syndrome” proposed a treatment approach that focused on correcting the maladaptation of the vestibulo-ocular reflex in MdDS.
+The treatment involved using a special visual stimulus called optokinetic stimuli (OKN) along with head movements in the direction the patient experienced them moving.
+The goal was to help the body re-adapt the reflex and reduce the perception of their own movement.
+Of the 24 participants in the study, 17 (70%) became symptom-free after the treatment and remained so for up to four months afterward.
+This is the treatment we use in our clinic, along with other therapies.